smnyamutswa/cybersecurity-portfolio/04-Secure-AWS-ECommerce-Platform/README.md

 ## Why I Built This

-Many beginner AWS projects place a website on one public EC2 instance and stop there.

-I wanted to build something that forced me to think about private networking, high availability, database security, content delivery, web protection, monitoring, and infrastructure as code as one connected system.
+My goal was to design and deploy a secure, highly available web application using AWS best practices.
+I wanted to gain practical experience with infrastructure as code, private networking, load balancing, managed databases, web application security, and cloud monitoring while understanding how these services work together in a real deployment

 ## Technologies Used